oviu/INST126/Project3/README.md

 .
 Instead of having users as key values it seems to be easier to handle the data if each date was a key value for the main dictionary.

+.
+Commonly using triple for loop pattern.
+Probably inneficient.
+Due to time constraints, I just rolled with it.
+Maybe in the future to better plan out data structures, methods for handling the data.

+.
+The write_report function was a hassle.
+It did not pan out as expected from the flow chart.Since my data was sorted by date, and the specification was by members then date, my solution was to create a list of strings that followed the specification and joined them in writing to the file report.
+Updated write_report flowchart.

+.
+Another error I ran into was an improper if statement placement.
+It placed all users and their session in a problem dictionary.
+It took me little bit of time to figure it out and move it out of the for loop.

+.
+A slight annoyance was the formatting for the unique domains report.
+The count for each domain wasn't justified in the text.
+I used rjust() to right align the counts.

+# Additional Insights
+.
+Provide a function that tests to see if atleast 1 of the users exhibit normal behavior.
+Normal behavior meaning that a user is not part of system glitch, irresponsible behavior, or suspicious activities.